 No licensing, legislative or certification requirements apply to this qualification at the time of publication.

-This course is delivered full-time (20 hours per week) across 78 weeks (six terms of nine weeks each, plus academic breaks between each term).
+This course is delivered full-time (20 hours per week) across 80 weeks consisting of 54 study weeks (six terms of nine weeks each) and term breaks between each term.

 The total cost of this course is $9,000 payable in six instalments of $1,500 each.
 The due date of each instalment will appear in your Letter of Offer.

 There is an additional non-refundable $200 enrolment fee payable at the time of enrolment, and a $150 materials fee payable for this course (refundable if you decide to cancel your course prior to commencement).

 Students who successfully complete this course will be issued with a BSB60915 Advanced Diploma of Management (Human Resources).